For second-hand properties, the Property Transfer Tax in Canary Islands is set at 6.5%

 • Choose a realtor associated with a reputable organization, like the API Association of Spanish Realtors.

-• Hire an English-speaking lawyer well-versed in Spanish property regulations.
+• Hire an English-speaking lawyer who is well-versed in Spanish property regulations.

 • Always conduct a property survey; it can uncover construction issues, saving you from costly repairs.